-Enhancing Skills in Art, Music, and Drama for Professionals Working with Children who are Grieving
+Enhancing Skills in Play Therapy, Storytelling, and Dance for Professionals Working with Children who are Grieving

 Join us for an enriching and immersive half-day Creative Arts Intensive, specially designed for professionals working in the children’s bereavement field.
-This unique event is an opportunity to delve deeper into your art, music, and drama practice.
+This unique event is an opportunity to delve deeper into your play therapy, storytelling, and dance practice.
 The workshops will be crafted to be highly interactive, offering hands-on training.
 This intensive is ideal for educators, therapists, counselors, and anyone in the field of child bereavement support looking to learn creative strategies to support them in their work.

-Engage in specialized workshops across three key areas – Art, Music, and Drama.
+Engage in specialized workshops across three key areas – play therapy, storytelling, and dance.
 Each session is designed to be participatory and experiential, allowing you to apply creative techniques in real-time.
 The event has a limited number of spots to ensure a quality experience and personalized attention.
 Early registration is encouraged to secure your participation.
-Conveniently scheduled at the end of our symposium, this half-day event allows for efficient time use without incurring additional travel expenses.
+Conveniently scheduled at the beginning of our symposium, this half-day event allows for efficient time use without incurring additional travel expenses.

 Join us to expand your creative horizons and make a lasting impact in your practice.